-Sometimes we throw in words that add nothing to the meaning.
+Sometimes we throw in extra words that add nothing to the meaning of what we are writing.
 They make it harder to read your article, book or report.
-Here are some words you can throw away.
+Here are some of the most useless words in the English language.

 - “This report is available with…” No, no, no. Instead, you can say “This report has…”.
 It’s much shorter and to the point.

 - “The line staff processed the available documents.”
 Hold on…they processed only the available ones?
 Really?
 Why didn’t they also process the unavailable ones?
 You see, there is no reason to specify that they processed the available documents.

 This is another useless word thrown into sentences in two ways similar to “available”.

 - “These regulations are applicable to…” No, no, and again no. It’s much clearer to say “These regulations apply to…”.

 - “Please fill in the applicable forms.”
 Hold on…why fill in only the applicable ones?
 Why not also fill in the inapplicable ones?
 Again, there is no reason to specify “applicable”, because those are the only forms anybody would fill in.

 Throw it away!

 Most of the time, we use this word as an extra exclamation mark.
 For instance, “I was very upset.”
 In what way is this different than “I was upset”?
 If what you mean to say is “I was fuming,” say it.
 As for “very”…throw it away!